Angele91/commander/README.md

 - **runNpmInstall**: If an `npm install` or `yarn install` is needed before executing the command.
 - **checkOutBranch**: If a `git checkout` is needed before executing the command.

-Once you define your commands, you can group them into a command container, which is basically a set of related commands that can be executed together.
-A command container has a name and an array of commands.

-You can then use Commander to execute your command containers, either sequentially or in parallel, depending on your needs.
+You can then use Commander to execute commands, which will consist on a group of steps, executed either sequentially or in parallel, depending on your needs.

 ## Usage